rotorman/CyberBrick_ESPNOW/receiverPY/README.md

 <img src="https://blog.bambulab.com/content/images/size/w320/2025/03/Frame-62.png" height="120px"> <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/4e/Micropython-logo.svg/500px-Micropython-logo.svg.png" height="120px"> <img height="200" alt="CyberBrick Core Module (A11)" src="https://github.com/user-attachments/assets/356cfe8e-2753-4c96-b5f2-a7980646a871" /> <img src="https://i0.wp.com/randomnerdtutorials.com/wp-content/uploads/2020/01/esp-now-logo.png" height="100px">

 The examples in this branch currently include code for [truck](https://makerworld.com/de/models/1396031-cyberbrick-official-truck), [forklift](https://makerworld.com/de/models/1395994-cyberbrick-official-forklift) and the [bulldozer by MottN](https://makerworld.com/de/models/1461532-bulldozer-cyberbrick-rc).
 Use these examples to adapt the code to further models.
+In addition you can find two generic receiver scripts that allow you to fully control the receiver side RGB LEDs from your EdgeTX radio. `genericRGB` uses a channel for each of the base colors for each of the maximum 8 LEDs, thus 24 channels to control the LEDs (in addition to first channels controlling the servos and brushed motors).
+On the other hand `genericHSV` offers an alternative to control the LEDs using hue-saturation-value based input, whereas saturation is set to 1.0 and you control only hue and value from the EdgeTX radio.
+The latter required 16 channels to control all possible 8 LEDs.
 You can also find a debug script, that prints incoming [CRSF RC channels packet](https://github.com/tbs-fpv/tbs-crsf-spec/blob/main/crsf.md#0x16-rc-channels-packed-payload) values onto REPL terminal.

-What are the benefits of the code in this branch in comparison to the original CyberBrick MicroPython stack:
+The benefits of the code in this branch in comparison to the original CyberBrick MicroPython stack are:
 - Fully open-source with no hidden/frozen MicroPython modules used.
 - Smoother control - full 12-bits are used to control the servos and also the motors, instead of only ca. 41 steps for motor and 102 steps for servo angle in original control.
 Also, the motor control PWM frequency is increased from 50 Hz to 500 Hz.
 - Fully customizable NeoPixel LED driver.
 Actuate the various LED pixels from remote or from some logic combination of other channel states.